License GuideSOC 29-2056

 Read more

-Practicing as a veterinary technician without an active license breaks state law across the country.
-Violators face civil fines and must return any income earned while unlicensed.
-Repeat offenses can result in criminal charges in some states, including possible jail time.
-The specific penalties vary by state and individual circumstances.
+Practicing as a veterinary technician without a valid license violates state law across all 50 states.
+Penalties vary by jurisdiction but typically include civil fines and forfeiture of any income earned while unlicensed.
+Repeat offenders may face criminal charges in some states, including short jail sentences.
+The specific consequences depend on state regulations and offense history.

 Career Outlook